 The decisions of stakeholders on requirements' priorities are categorised as shown above.
 See MoSCoW : Requirements Prioritization Technique for more on this.

 To prioritize requirements using bubble sort, you take two requirements and compare them with each other.
 If you find out that one requirement should have greater priority over the other, you swap them accordingly.
 You then continue in this fashion until the very last requirement is properly sorted.
 The result is a list of requirements that are ranked.

 5. Hundred Dollar Method

-This simple method is useful anywhere where multiple stakeholders need to democratically vote on which requirements are the most important.
-All stakeholders get a conceptual 100 dollars, which they can then distribute among the requirements.
+This simple method is useful anywhere multiple stakeholders need to democratically vote on which requirements are the most important.
+All stakeholders get a conceptual 100 dollars, which they can distribute among the requirements.
 As such, the stakeholder may choose to give all 100 dollars to a single requirement, or the person may distribute the points more evenly.
 The higher the amount allocated to each requirement, the higher the priority of the requirement.
-At the end, the total is counted and the requirements are sorted based on the number of points they got.
+At the end, the total is counted and the requirements are sorted based on the number of points received.

 With this technique, however, it can be difficult to keep track of how much has been assigned and what amount is left to dispose of.

 This famous requirement prioritization method was designed by Thomas L. Saaty.
 The method actually describes an entire framework for making correct decisions in fields such as business, healthcare, government, and many others.
 In essence, stakeholders decompose their goal into smaller sub-problems, which can easily be comprehended and analyzed (in the form of a hierarchy).